Valmont (film): Critical response

 On Metacritic, it has a weighted average score of 55 from 14 critics, indicating "mixed or average reviews".
 The film was not as highly acclaimed as Stephen Frears' Dangerous Liaisons, which was released less than a year earlier.

 In his review for the Chicago Sun-Times, Roger Ebert gave Valmont three and a half out of four stars.
 Comparing it to Dangerous Liaisons, which was based on the play rather than the novel, Ebert wrote that Valmont was a much different film than its predecessor.
 Where Dangerous Liaisons was "cerebral and claustrophobic, an exercise in sexual mindplay", Forman's version was "more physical" and the seductions more arousing.

 In his review for Rolling Stone, Peter Travers gave the film a mixed review.
 While observing that the film was "rapturously beautiful, enticing us into a lush, aristocratic world", he felt that there was "nothing funny in the sight of Merteuil's decking out Cécile like a whore, nothing sexy in Valmont's indifferent rape of Cécile, nothing heroic in Valmont's futile duel with Danceny."
 Travers concluded, "Overlong and marred by clashing accents and acting styles, Valmont lacks the wit and erotic charge of Dangerous Liaisons.
 But Forman's vision is, finally, more humane, more devastating."

 In her review in The New York Times, film critic Janet Maslin observed that the film "contributes virtually nothing to the body of information surrounding Les Liaisons Dangereuses."
-Maslin's major complaint was that the film lacked the "bite" of its predecessor, trivialized its characters, and showed "a troubling lack of focus".
+Maslin's major criticism was that the film lacked the "bite" of its predecessor, trivialized its characters, and showed "a troubling lack of focus".

 In her review in The Washington Post, Rita Kempley was equally unimpressed with Valmont, describing it as "sumptuous suds, a broadly played trivialization of de Laclos's 18th-century novel of boudoir intrigue".
-Kemply concluded:

-With its callow cast and playful tone, there is nothing dangerous about Forman's variation on the novelist's schemes.
-It's a naughty costume dramedy in which the erotic conquests of bored libertines are transformed into children's kissing games.

-The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
+Kemply concluded:With its callow cast and playful tone, there is nothing dangerous about Forman's variation on the novelist's schemes.
+It's a naughty costume dramedy in which the erotic conquests of bored libertines are transformed into children's kissing games.The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.